goku1610/EDU_ContentPersonalizer/README.md

 **Note:** If you encounter an empty output, this may be due to network issues or LLM server-side errors.
 In such cases, terminate the application process and restart it by running `app.py` again.

-#### Running the Full Personalization Pipeline
+#### Running the Personalization Pipeline using Terminal
-To process educational content and generate personalized output:
+To process educational content and generate personalized output using only Terminal:
 ```
 python main_workflow/newmain.py [profile_name]
 ```